You can use the blog post API to publish and manage blog posts. Learn more about how to create and maintain your blog on the HubSpot Knowledge Base.

 .

-You can include any number of filters as query parameters in the request URL.
+You can include any number of the following filters as query parameters in the request URL.
 All specified filters will be applied to narrow down results.

 Filter | Operator |